 It may be tempting to grab the cheapest antivirus you see, but it doesn’t do to rush.
 It may be cheap, but it also might be crap.
 You will save more money by making sure the soft you’re getting suits all your needs than by falling for a super-low price tag.

 27. Always do some research about recent happenings in cybersecurity

 Today a certain antivirus is great, but tomorrow it is outsmarted by new malware.
 Today a certain VPN allows you to watch Netflix, but tomorrow it’s patched out.
 Keep your eyes open for such news, and you’ll never fall to malicious software.

 You can save a lot by simply capping your mobile Internet traffic.
 It’s exactly what it says on the box: it won’t allow you to go overboard with mobile traffic and, therefore, waste more money on it.

 You can do it in your device’s security settings.

 29. Get a VPN on your portable devices to negate the risk of public hotspots

-Luckily, if you bought a VPN that allows several simultaneous connections as we recommended in the previous section, you can negate that risk (somewhat) by using the VPN on your portable devices.
+Luckily, if you bought a VPN (as reliable as ExpressVPN) that allows several simultaneous connections as we recommended in the previous section, you can negate that risk (somewhat) by using the VPN on your portable devices.
 See, it all just adds up!